RecursiveDeveloper/Simple-three-tier-webapp/README.md

 # Angular, Nodejs and MySql stack

-Set up your own local three tier web app in your Windows operating system using Angular as your frontend, Nodejs as your backend and MySql as your relational database linked to the backend service.
-Just a few steps are needed to deploy these components with the help of [Podman](https://podman.io/).
+Set up your own local three tier web app in any operating system using Vagrant to deploy an Ubuntu VM and serve Angular as your frontend, Nodejs as your backend and MySql as your relational database linked to the backend service.

 ## Tech Stack